 Finally, you have to strain the stock.
 Promise me to be careful here.

 Note, if the stock pot when full is too heavy, you can rest a strainer in the pot and dip out enough stock to make the pot lighter.
 Then carefully strain the stock into another large pot, bucket or bowl.

 Discard the bones and vegetables or you could always compost them if you put meat in your compost.

-Make an ice bath with ice and water and cool the pot, stirring often with a metal spoon (metal conducts heat better.)
+To speed the process, replace the ice as necessary and keep stirring often with a metal spoon (metal conducts heat better.)